cyChop/java-implementation-comparer/README.md

 ## TODOs

+* Turn README into a documentation
-* Make a CommandLine launcher
+* Turn documentation-README into a gh-page